 There shall be 150 MCQ questions in the PG question paper and the exam duration will be 2 hours.
 Each correct answer would be rewarded with 1 mark and each wrong answer will attract a negative marking of 0.25 mark.

 |Constitutional Law||50 Marks|

 CLAT 2018: How to Apply?

-The CLAT 2018 application portal is open now.
+The CLAT 2018 application portal is closed now.

 The CLAT 2018 application process shall be completely online.

 The application fee for CLAT 2018 is Rs.
 4000 for General/OBC/SAP candidates and Rs.
 3500 for SC/ST candidates.